 Community, Environment & Policy Department

-Stephanie Russo Carroll (Ahtna), DrPH, MPH is Assistant Professor, Public Health Policy and Management at the Community, Environment and Policy Department, Mel and Enid Zuckerman College of Public Health (MEZCOPH); Assistant Research Professor, Udall Center for Studies in Public Policy (UC); Associate Director and Manager – Tribal Health Program for the Native Nations Institute (NNI) in the UC; and Assistant Director for the Center for Indigenous Environmental Health Research (CIEHR), MEZCOPH at the University of Arizona (UA).
+Stephanie Russo Carroll (Ahtna), DrPH, MPH is Assistant Professor, Public Health Policy and Management at the Community, Environment and Policy Department, Mel and Enid Zuckerman College of Public Health (MEZCOPH); Assistant Research Professor, Udall Center for Studies in Public Policy (UC); Assistant Professor, American Indian Studies Graduate Interdisciplinary Program; Associate Director and Manager – Tribal Health Program for the Native Nations Institute (NNI) in the UC; and Co-Director for the Center for Indigenous Environmental Health Research (CIEHR), MEZCOPH at the University of Arizona (UA).

 Stephanie received her AB from Cornell University and MPH and DrPH from MEZCOPH.